National Police (France): Organization

 The National Police is commanded by the Director-General (directeur général de la police nationale), who is currently Louis Laugier.
 The Director-General is personally in command of the General Directorate of the National Police (Direction Générale de la Police nationale) (DGPN) and responsible to the Minister of the Interior.

-The Préfet de Police, currently Laurent Nuñez, manages the Préfecture de Police de Paris that includes all police and security services in Paris, the three neighbouring departments of the 'la petite couronne' region (Hauts-de-Seine, Seine-Saint-Denis and Val-de-Marne), and the airports of Roissy, Orly and Le Bourget.
+The Prefect of Police manages the Préfecture de Police de Paris that includes all police and security services in Paris, the three neighbouring departments of the 'la petite couronne' region (Hauts-de-Seine, Seine-Saint-Denis and Val-de-Marne), and the airports of Roissy, Orly and Le Bourget.
 The Paris Police Prefecture is a separate law enforcement jurisdiction.
 While its officers belong to the National Police, their chief (the Police Prefect) acts completely independently from the Director-General of the National Police, reporting directly to the French Minister of the Interior.
 The elevated status of the Paris Police Prefect is also underlined by the fact that he/she is also head of the Île-de-France Defence and Security Zone (Zone de défense et de sécurité Île-de-France).
 The police forces in the other departments of the Île-de-France region are under the direct command of a Préfet (Department Prefect), being himself under the supervision of the Préfet de Police as far as the active on-the-field police work is concerned, and under the control of the Director-General for the rest.

-The National Police is sub-divided into (central) directorates, which are further composed of sub-directorates:
+The National Police is subdivided into (central) directorates, which are further composed of sub-directorates: